Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits: Multimodular Verification via Homomorphic Images

-To formally justify this approach, we first observe that the set of models of a circuit does not depend on whether computations are carried out over the integers or modulo an integer $m \geq 2$.
+To formally justify our approach, we first observe that the set of models of a circuit does not depend on whether computations are carried out over the integers or modulo an integer $m \geq 2$ before proving our main result in Theorem~\ref{thm:main}.